sycamore-rs/sycamore/CONTRIBUTING.md

 Everything created inside the reactivity system is owned by the top-level `Root` struct.
 This includes the node arena as well as global state used for tracking dependencies in memos/effects.
 Finally, the `Root` is also responsible for propagating updates through the reactive graph.

 [This article](https://dev.to/ryansolid/a-hands-on-introduction-to-fine-grained-reactivity-3ndf) provides a good introduction to how reactivity is implemented (albeit in JS).
-The reactive propagation algorithm takes inspiration from [this article](https://dev.to/modderme123/super-charging-fine-grained-reactive-performance-47ph), modified because our reactive system is eager rather than lazy for better predictibility.
+The reactive propagation algorithm takes inspiration from [this article](https://dev.to/modderme123/super-charging-fine-grained-reactive-performance-47ph), modified because our reactive system is eager rather than lazy for better predictability.

 #### `sycamore-core`

 This crate contains all the core utilities for Sycamore's rendering logic.
 This includes:

 - Runtime support for components.
-- Swappable rendering backends.
-- Hydration code.
-(TODO: this should proabably be moved to `sycamore-web`).
-- `NodeRef`s.
-- Runtime support for rendering dynamic views and difing fragments.

 This crate is backend-agnostic, meaning that there should be no dependence on `web-sys` or `wasm-bindgen`.
+Right now, a lot of the core rendering logic is in `sycamore-web`.
+We probably want to move as much as possible over into `sycamore-core` to make it backend-agnostic.

 #### `sycamore-web`

 This crate contains all the web specific rendering logic for Sycamore.
 This includes, notably, `DomNode`, `HydrateNode`, and `SsrNode`.
+This also includes other rendering utilities such as `Keyed`, `Indexed`, `Suspense`, `Transition`, and more...
+These are all web-specific for now but some should be moved over into `sycamore-core`.

 #### `sycamore-futures`